 Where Can You Stay while You Dive Gorontalo?

 Miguel’s Diving offers diving and hotel packages to suit your budget and length of stay.
-New Melati Yulia has nice, new Deluxe rooms at a great price.
+Grand City Hotel has simple and clean Deluxe rooms at a great price.
 For divers who want something nicer, we recommend the star-rated Grand Q Hotel.
-It was formerly known as Quality Hotel.
-Its new owners are building new rooms, a swimming pool, fitness center and spa.
-Rooms in both hotels come with
+We place our guests the hotel’s new rooms.
+Its guests also enjoy the new rooftop swimming pool.
+Rooms in both hotels come with:

 - Twin or double spring beds